bevyengine/rfcs/rfcs/ui-building-blocks.md

 1. It is already built: we could hypothetically save a lot of development effort rather than reimplementing all of the various algorithms and widgets.
 2. It's already proven: such an approach is already used in other engines and AAA games.
 3. Many developers already know how to use the tools, and great learning materials exist.
+4. If we closely followed an existing spec we could allow the use of other design tools to create UIs for Bevy with a data-driven workflow.

 However, it also comes with serious disadvantages: